harness/developer-hub/docs/infra-as-code-management/workspaces/approval-step.md

 If you want to see the result and impact of the Terraform plan before applying it against the resources, you can add an approval step to your flow.

-The Approval step provides the following information:
+The approval step provides the following information:

-*  The Resources that were added (including Terraform outputs).
+*  The resources that were added (including Terraform outputs).
-*  The Resources that were deleted.
+*  The resources that were deleted.
-*  The Resources that were changed.
+*  The resources that were changed.
 *  Cost estimation **[coming soon]**.
 *  OPA rules that were evaluated so far in the flow **[coming soon]**.